13 October: CLIP 2020 proceedings are online

 - Clinical applications in open and minimally invasive procedures

 Thank you to all authors for your submissions!
 Please see the programme section for the list of accepted papers and presentation schedule.
+The CLIP 2020 proceedings are available here.

 Best Paper Award